cyberbotics/benchmark-record-action/README.md

 ### 3. Run Webots and record Benchmarks

-We create a temporary storage directory `/tmp/animation` and modify the world file to add `Supervisor` running the `animator.py` controller and set the robot's controller to \<extern\>.
+We create a temporary storage directory `/tmp/animation` and modify the world file to add a `Supervisor` running the `animator.py` controller and we set the robot's controller to \<extern\>.

 We then build Webots and the competitor's controller inside Docker containers.
-We first launch Webots and when it is waiting for the external controller we launch the controller container.
+We first launch Webots and when it is waiting for a connection of an external controller, we launch the controller container.

 The animator records and saves the animation files and the benchmark performance into the temporary storage.